-Due to manufacturing issues, Y-Vax, the only yellow fever vaccine licensed in the United States, is not available and is not projected to be available until mid-late 2018.
+Due to manufacturing issues, Y-Vax, the only yellow fever vaccine licensed in the United States, will not be available until further notice.
 The CDC has arranged for another yellow fever vaccine to be available on a limited basis.

 For further information call (520) 621-2292.
 For information about which countries require yellow fever vaccination for entry and which countries the CDC recommends yellow fever vaccination, visit the CDC Travelers’ Health website (www.cdc.gov/travel).